ecoseller/ecoseller/docs/_docs/user/dashboard.md

 * Comment
 * Created at
 * Actions
-  * Detail - clicking on the detail button opens the review details page (see [below](#review-details))
+  * Detail - click on the detail button opens the review details page (see [below](#review-details))
-  * Delete - clicking on the delete button deletes the review
+  * Delete - click on the delete button deletes the review

 ![Reviews list](../../images/reviews_list.png)